 - 2 tbsp of low-fat ranch dressing

 - 1/8 tsp of salt

-- Chop the tomato, bell pepper, and avocado in small pieces and transfer them in a bowl.
+- Chop the tomato, bell pepper, and avocado into small pieces and transfer them to a bowl.
 Drain the canned black beans and rinse well.

 - Mix ground cumin, garlic powder and salt in the ranch dressing.
 Add the black-eyed peas and corn to the bowl with vegetables and beans.
 Pour the dressing in the bowl with the cut veggies.
 Toss the contents well.

 - Fill the lettuce cups with the contents of the bowl.
 Roll up the lettuce leaf and seal with toothpicks.

 - Peanut butter and jelly sandwiches have been one of the oldest kindergarten cold lunch ideas but this twisted version of that old classic will surprise your child.

 - Preheat the oven to 375 degrees F.

 - Place the crescent triangles in a dish and place a teaspoon of peanut butter on each crescent and spread it out in the centre.

 - Leave about 1/4 inch on each side of the triangles so that the butter and the jelly do not spill out while folding.